medunigraz/PIE-Model-Experiments/README.md

 ## Description
 The `setups` directory contains the six experimental setups from the study:
-* A1_anatomical: an anatomical reentry is simulated by pacing below an isthmus-shaped scar using an S1-S2 protocol.
+* `A1_anatomical`: an anatomical reentry is simulated by pacing below an isthmus-shaped scar using an S1-S2 protocol.
-* A2_functional: a functional reentry is induced by stimulating a patch of tissue that overlaps with the waveback of a preceding planar wave front.
+* `A2_functional`: a functional reentry is induced by stimulating a patch of tissue that overlaps with the waveback of a preceding planar wave front.
-* A3_wholeheart: a scar-induced ventricular tachycardia is simulated in an anatomically detailed human whole heart model.
+* `A3_wholeheart`: a scar-induced ventricular tachycardia is simulated in an anatomically detailed human whole heart model.
+* `A4_scaling`: the left-hand face of a tissue patch with varying depth is constantly paced to assess computational scaling properties.
-* B1_restitution: the left-hand face of a strip of healthy tissue is paced with a dynamic pacing protocol to investigate APD and CV restitution properties.
+* `B1_restitution`: the left-hand face of a strip of healthy tissue is paced with a dynamic pacing protocol to investigate APD and CV restitution properties.
-* B2_curvature: concave and convex wave fronts are induced in healthy tissue to investigate curvature properties.
+* `B2_curvature`: concave and convex wave fronts are induced in healthy tissue to investigate curvature properties.
-* B3_diffusion: an interface between healthy and borderzone tissue types is paced at the bottom to investigate diffusion properties.
+* `B3_diffusion`: an interface between healthy and borderzone tissue types is paced at the bottom to investigate diffusion properties.

 Each setup consists of a simulation plan in `.json` format and directories with mesh files in 250um and 1000um resolution stored in both binary carp and VTK formats.
 The binary carp meshes can be visualized in [NumeriCor Studio](https://numericor.at/rlb/wordpress/products/#ProdStudio) while the VTK meshes can be visualized in [ParaView](https://www.paraview.org/).
 The human whole-heart experiment was derived from [1] and additionally contains a directory with the lead-field data required for ECG reconstruction.